 This issue is in response to #6645.
-When vttablet transitions from master to non-master, the following problems can occur under different circumstances:
+When vttablet transitions from primary to non-primary, the following problems can occur under different circumstances:

 When a query is killed, it may take a long time for mysql to return the error if it has to do a lot of cleanup.
 This can delay a vttablet transition.
 Just closing the pools is not enough because the tablet shutdown also waits for all executing goroutines to return.